script-development/RT-CV/README.md

 How to generate a token:

+Notes:

-_The functions below don't exsist they explain the kind of function that should be called_ _sha256 can also be used, use use replace sha512 with sha256 everywhere below_
+- The functions below don't exsist they explain the kind of function that should be called
+- sha256 can also be used, use use replace sha512 with sha256 everywhere below
+- the `sha512` function should return the bytes and not hex value, the bytes are then used in the next hash not the hex value

 #### On app init